-- 1. Turn editing on. - 2.
-Click on the gear icon to the right of the assignment for which you want to build/attach the rubric. - 3.
+- 1. Using the "Gear" icon ([‡]), located in the upper right corner of every course's home page, click "Turn editing on." - 2.
+Click on the "Edit" drop-down list icon to the right of the assignment for which you want to build/attach the rubric and then click "Edit settings." - 3.
 Click on/expand the "Grade" menu. - 4.
-From the Grade type menu select Manual. - 5.
-From the Grading method menu select Rubric. - 6.
+From the Grade type menu select "Point." - 5.
+From the Grading method menu select "Rubric."
+Note: if Rubric is already selected and you wish to create a new rubric, you must first select "Simple direct grading" and then save your changes.
+Then, return to the same page following the steps above and then select "Rubric" as the grading method. - 6.
 Select Save and Display. - 7.
+If there was a rubric previously defined, click "Delete the currently defined form" and then click "Continue." - 8.
 You will then be prompted to add your rubric.
-Choose one of the following. - Select Define new grading form from scratch.
-Use this one the first time you add a rubric to any of your courses. - Select Create new grading from a template.
-After you have created a rubric you can reuse it any time. - 8.
-If you create a new rubric (or want to edit an existing template) type a new name for the Rubric. - 9.
-Select the criterion and levels to make them active.
-Type the new information. - 10.
-Select Add criterion to add new rows. - 11.
+Choose one of the following. - Click "Define new grading form from scratch" the first time you add a rubric to any of your courses. - Click "Create new grading from a template" after you have created a rubric you can reuse it any time. - 9.
+If you create a new rubric (or want to edit an existing template) type a new name for the Rubric.
+NOTE: See correct rubric syntax above. - 10.
+Define the criterion and levels for row one to make them active by typing in the new information. - 11.
+Add levels as needed for row one. - 12.
+Select Add criterion to add new rows and type in the information as above. - 13.
 Select your rubric options.
-All are on by default. - 12.
-Select Save rubric and make it ready.
+All are on by default.

+14. Click "Save rubric and make it ready."